-Read This Before Listing FSBO – 7 Risks Of Selling Your Home Without An Agent
+7 Hidden Risks of Selling Your Home Without a Real Estate Agent

 It’s a hot market for homeowners in Nashville.
 It seems like a no-brainer to consider the “For Sale By Owner” option.
 Homes seem to sell themselves in Middle Tennessee right now.
 Why pay the astronomical realtor commissions?
 But, homeowners are still turning towards licensed real estate agents.

 Part of the beauty of a real estate transaction is that it is an agreement between a buyer and seller at the end of the day.
 While most of the contracts in a real estate transaction are standardized, an experienced agent will know how to incorporate language into these contracts to protect their client and get the upper hand in the negotiation.

 At Felix Homes, we don’t think you should sacrifice saving money on commissions for working with an experienced realtor.
 Luckily, you do not have to choose between saving money and using a professional agent.

 If you are still set on the FSBO route, here are some common risks to keep in mind.

 Risk 1: Choosing A List Price That Is Too High Or Too Low

 Selling your house FSBO can mean earning less money.
 We’ll walk you through how people selling their home choose to list too high or too low, and how both scenarios can mean that you walk away with less money for your house.